 Rotavirus (RV) is the leading cause of severe diarrhea in infants and young children.
 RV infection was responsible for an estimated 128,500 deaths and 258 million episodes of diarrhea worldwide among children younger than 5 years of age in 2016.[1]
 In 2009, World Health Organization (WHO) recommended RV vaccination for all children worldwide, especially in countries with high number of diarrhea-associated deaths.[2]
 In China, RV caused over 40% of diarrhea hospitalizations and about 30% of diarrhea related outpatients visits in children aged < 5 years.
-Over 50% of RV-related hospitalizations in China occurred by age 1 year and about 90% occurred by age 2 years; [3] this indicates that a vaccination program with doses given early in infancy has the potential to prevent the majority of the burden of severe RV disease in China.[4]
+Over 50% of RV-related hospitalizations in China occurred by age 1 year and about 90% occurred by age 2 years;[3] this indicates that a vaccination program with doses given early in infancy has the potential to prevent the majority of the burden of severe RV disease in China.[4]
 The peak seasonality of RV activity in China is typically from October to April of the following year, although this may vary regionally to include additional months.[5]

-There are 2 RV vaccines currently approved for marketing in China: Lanzhou Lamb Rotavirus (LLR, Lanzhou Institute of Biological Products) vaccine and ROTATEQ [®] (Merck & Co., Inc., Kenilworth, NJ, USA).

-LLR vaccine has been in use in China since 2000,[6] and includes the genotype G10P[15].[7]
-It has been widely distributed in China with a coverage up to 28.6% in some regions.[8]
+There are 3 RV vaccines currently approved for marketing in China: Lanzhou Lamb Rotavirus (LLR, Lanzhou Institute of Biological Products) vaccine, ROTATEQ [®] (Merck & Co., Inc., Kenilworth, NJ, USA), and trivalent Lanzhou Lamb Rotavirus (LLR3, Lanzhou Institute of Biological Products). [®]LLR vaccine has been in use in China since 2000,[6] and includes the genotype G10P[15].[7]
+It has been widely distributed in China with a coverage up to 20.3% in some regions.[8]
 To our knowledge, no clinical trials to estimate the efficacy of LLR have been published.
-Results from a few post-marketing effectiveness studies for LLR performed in China, using different study designs, are not consistent ranging from 35.0% to 77%.[8-13].
-The serotype-specific effectiveness of LLR against G3 and G9 has been reported to be respectively 52.0% and 40.8%.
+Results from a few post-marketing effectiveness studies for LLR performed in China, using different study designs, are not consistent ranging from 35.0% to 77%.[7], [9], [10], [11], [12], [13] The serotype-specific effectiveness of LLR against G3 and G9 has been reported to be respectively 52.0% and 40.8%.
 No VE results against the serotypes G1, G2, and G4 have been published so far.
+LLR3 vaccine has been launched on the Chinese market since April 2023, and includes the serotypes G2, G3 and G4.[14]

-PRODUCT: V-260 PROTOCOL/AMENDMENT VERSION NO.: V260-077/V5.0 REVOPS ID NO: NIS008322 CORE DRC APPROVAL DATE: 28-APRIL-2023 EPIDEMIOLOGY NO.(PE STUDIES ONLY): EP008011.033
+PRODUCT: V-260 PROTOCOL/AMENDMENT VERSION NO.: V260-077/V6.0 REVOPS ID NO: NIS008322 EPIDEMIOLOGY NO.(PE STUDIES ONLY): EP008011.033 CORE DRC APPROVAL DATE: 7-JUNE-2024

-ROTATEQ® was approved for marketing in China on April 12th, 2018.
-ROTATEQ® is an oral, live pentavalent (G1, G2, G3, G4, and P1A[8]) human-bovine (WC3) reassortant rotavirus vaccine.
-The vaccine is indicated for the prevention of RV gastroenteritis in infants and children caused by the serotypes G1, G2, G3, G4, and G9.[14]
-ROTATEQ® has a restrictive age-indication with a first dose to be administered at age 6 to 12 weeks, subsequent doses with a 4- to 10- weeks interval and the third dose at no later than 32 weeks of age.[14]
+ROTATEQ[®] was approved for marketing in China on April 12th, 2018.
+ROTATEQ[®] is an oral, live pentavalent (G1, G2, G3, G4, and P1A[8]) human-bovine (WC3) reassortant rotavirus vaccine.
+The vaccine is indicated for the prevention of RV gastroenteritis in infants and children caused by the serotypes G1, G2, G3, G4, and G9.[15]
+ROTATEQ[®] has a restrictive age-indication with a first dose to be administered at age 6 to 12 weeks, subsequent doses with a 4- to 10- weeks interval and the third dose at no later than 32 weeks of age.[15]

-The serotype-specific efficacy and effectiveness of ROTATEQ® has been widely assessed in clinical trials[15] and in several post-marketing studies worldwide[16-18].
-ROTATEQ® demonstrated high overall and serotype-specific efficacy/effectiveness against both severe (hospitalized and/or Vesikari Score ≥11) RV gastroenteritis (RVGE) and RVGE of any severity.
+The serotype-specific efficacy and effectiveness of ROTATEQ[®] has been widely assessed in clinical trials[16] and in several post-marketing studies worldwide.[17], [18], [19] ROTATEQ[®] demonstrated high overall and serotype-specific efficacy/effectiveness against both severe (hospitalized and/or Vesikari Score ≥ 11) RV gastroenteritis (RVGE) and RVGE of any severity.
 The results from these studies are summarized in Table 1.
 Statistically significant vaccine effectiveness (VE) results could only be obtained for serotypes that circulated in a sufficient amount in the areas where the studies were conducted.